-For American citizens born abroad, obtaining a copy of your birth record is not always as easy as it is for citizens born inside the US.
-A birth record for US citizens born abroad is called a Consular Report of Birth Abroad, and is issued by the Federal Government instead of an individual State.
+If you are an American citizen born abroad, obtaining a copy of your birth record is not always as easy as it is for a citizen born inside the United States.
+A birth record for a U.S. citizen born abroad is called a Consular Report of Birth Abroad (CRBA), and is issued by the Federal Government instead of an individual state.

 IMPORTANT NOTICE: All requests submitted through VitalChek’s express certificate service for Consular Report of Birth Abroad Records must:

 Click here to display and print the Request For Consular Report of Birth Abroad form (PDF).
 If you encounter issues when opening this form, please open in Adobe Acrobat Reader.

 Send the completed, notarized forms, along with the valid government-issued photo identification copy, to: